12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 Just avoid provinces such as Baluchistan, Tribal Areas, and be careful in Khyber Pakhtunkhwa, since it used to be a Taliban area a couple of years ago, even though now it’s completely safe.

-The rest of the country, especially north Pakistan, home to most of the country’s beauty, is perfectly safe.
+The rest of the country, especially northern Pakistan, which is home to most of the country’s beauty, is perfectly safe.

 Pakistan ranks 12th in the GPI index of the most dangerous countries in the world, the 5th most dangerous in Asia